Fang-Robotics-ACC/fang-robotics-mcb/README.md

 everyone can see it.
 If it gets deprecated, it can disappear forever.
 Each repository has a plehtora of lessons to learn.

-Although it is not perfect, we do hope you, Fang Robotics member or not ^_^
+Although it is not perfect, we do hope you, Fang Robotics member or not, enjoy this code ^_^

+"Code should be enjoyable.
+Code should be Readable.
+Code should be elegant."
+"...and if there must be hacks, the chaos must be organized, extra documented, and isolated like U-235"

-- Raven Asher Raziel, 2025 member
+- Raven Asher Raziel, 2025 Dev

 ## Resources